 Tips for competition entrants

-Follow the advice for Young Writer (see below) to see where and how to find inspiration, then start collecting together the facts and the materials you need to create your masterwork.
-Do not be content with second best – before you start, search for exactly the things you need to make your masterwork a winner!
+Inspiration can come from anywhere!
+And when it comes, don’t loose the thought.
+Start collecting the facts and materials you need to create your masterwork.
+Take your time – think about it and search for exactly the things you need to make your masterwork a winner!

-You can enter a geological short story, a report of a day out geologising, a description of your collection, or a picture book.
+You can enter a geological short story, a report of a day out geologising, a description of your collection, or an illustrated book you have made.
 You may think of other possibilities.
 Turn them over in your mind.
 Try them out.

-Plan your artwork, so it fills the space you’ve given it – for example, curl the tail of a dinosaur so you can get the drawing of the dinosaur bigger and filling the page better.
+Plan your artwork – it takes time.
+Let it fill the space you’ve given it – for example, curl the tail of a dinosaur so you can get the drawing of the animal bigger and fill the page better.
 Consider putting in a scale to show how large the real thing was.

 One or two out-of-focus photos of even the most rare fossil are not going to impress the judges.
-Borrow the best camera you can lay hands on.
-Get familiar with what the camera can do by shooting a couple of films as practice for your masterworks.
-Experiment with lighting and background.
+Practice with the camera to get the best lighting and background.
 This can take many hours until you are satisfied with the results.
 Plan a theme for your photos.

 Download and print the leaflet and entry form